 - a.
 Pursuant to policies and procedures governing the development and implementation of Small Learning Communities in middle schools and high schools, the District will establish a district-wide Central Small Learning Community Committee ("the Committee"). - b.
 The Committee is responsible for reviewing Small Learning Community ("SLC") proposals and for recommending SLC proposals to the Superintendent.
-In addition, this Committee advises the Superintendent on specific issues related to the implementation of SLCs, including but not limited to the proposal format and procedures, the resources and professional development support to be provided to potential SLCs, and the quality review process to be utilized for the evaluation of SLCs. - c.
+In addition, this Committee advises the Superintendent on specific issues related to the implementation of SLCs, including but not limited to the proposal format and procedures, the resources and professional development support to be provided to potential SLCs, and the quality review process to be utilized for the evaluation of SLCs. - (1) The School Site Council shall initially review all proposed SLC plans, and if it recommends that a plan should proceed, shall send it to the Local District Superintendent for review.
+This shall occur within 30 calendar days of receipt of the proposed plan, subject to the scheduling of School Site Council meetings. - (2) The Local District Superintendent shall complete its review of the plan within 30 calendar days of its receipt.
+If the LDS does not approve the plan within 30 calendar days, it shall be sent to the Central Committee. - (3) The Central Committee shall review the plan and within 30 calendar days of receipt make a recommendation to the Superintendent. - (4) The Superintendent shall approve or deny the plan within 30 calendar days of receipt.
+If the Superintendent's decision is to deny the SLC plan, the SLC design team may appeal the decision directly to the Board of Education for final action. - c.
 One-third of the Committee members are to be appointed by the President of UTLA. - d.
 Requests for reconsideration may be made to the Committee by SLC candidates who have been denied permission to proceed by the Committee.